Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Submit your topic proposal to Wihi for approval.
 If there are multiple authors, you cannot submit a proposal until everyone has accepted the invitation in Wihi.

-The thesis coordinator reviews your proposal and provides feedback to help complete it, if necessary.
-Once the proposal complies with the agreement, the coordinator will approve it and appoint at least one supervisor for your work.
+The thesis coordinator will review your proposal and, if necessary, provide feedback for further development.
+Once the proposal meets the agreed requirements, the coordinator will approve it and appoint at least one supervisor for your thesis.

 You must present your topic according to your degree programme instructions.
 Once your topic proposal has been approved, you will be allowed to start working on your thesis.